meenakshy12/Lingua-Latvia/readme.md

 # 🗣️ **LiguaLativa Chatbot**

-**LiguaLativa** is an interactive bilingual chatbot designed to help users practice and improve their Latvian language skills.
+**LiguaLativa** is an interactive chatbot designed to help users practice and improve their Latvian language skills.
 Powered by **OpenAI** and **DeepL**, the chatbot facilitates smooth communication between English and Latvian, providing translation and grammar correction while maintaining a friendly, informal tone.

 ---